** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 ModificationsApplied IS SET

-NOT SET - Checks whether a value of a field is set.
-Returns false if the supplied operand contains at least a single value, true otherwise.
+NOT SET - An operator that checks whether a value of a field is set.
+Returns false if the supplied operand contains at least a single value, otherwise true.

 Example: